 “And my father?
 My family?
 Our livelihood?”
 Kanna said, her voice wavering, a series of sobs jerking through her chest.
-“You people may not destroy us with weapons as often as you once did, but your methods now are just as bad—worse, even.
+“You people may not conquer us with weapons anymore, but your methods now are just as cruel—worse, even.
 You’ve destroyed my family with a stack of paperwork.”

 “Your family has blood on their hands as well.
 This is the cycle of life.”